epandurski/swaptacular.github.io/_posts/2022-07-02-what-is-a-currency-peg.md

 > are intended to ensure that every bank can meet any large and
 > unexpected demand for withdrawals.

-When somebody transfers money from one commercial bank to another, in reality, several "invisible" exchanges happen:
+When somebody transfers money from an account in one commercial bank, to an account in another commercial bank, in reality, several "invisible" exchanges happen:

 1. The sender's bank "sells" some amount of its *bank reserves* to the central bank.